jgbotello/jgbotello.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+hello there!

 I am an Engineer with a Master's in Industrial Engineering.
-I obtained these degrees at the Universidad del Norte in Barranquilla, Colombia.
-Recently started a new chapter in my academic life by joining the Web Science and Digital Libraries (WS-DL) research group at Old Dominion University (ODU) as PhD student in Computer Science under the supervision of Dr. Michele Weigle.
+I obtained these degrees at the [Universidad del Norte](https://www.uninorte.edu.co/) in Barranquilla, Colombia.

+In Fall 2023 I Joined to Old Dominioun University as PhD student in Computer Science under the supervision of Dr. Michele Weigle.

 My interest in the field of Computer Science (CS) stems from the growing, important, and interesting relevance of technology in our society.
 Computer Science plays a crucial role in process automation, decision-making, and complex problem-solving.
 I believe that by combining my skills in Industrial Engineering, focused on data science and analysis, multivariate statistics, modeling, and simulation, with a Ph.D. in Computer Science, I will be able to contribute to the development of solutions to challenges of great interest in society.